Francesca Bignami

 2000 H Street, NW Washington, DC 20052

 Before coming to GW Law, Professor Bignami was Professor of Law at Duke Law School, where she taught from 2000 to 2008, and where she also served as the Director of the Duke University Center for European Studies.
 In 2006, she was a Visiting Professor and John Harvey Gregory Lecturer on World Organization at Harvard Law School.
-Professor Bignami has also taught at the European University Institute of Florence, the University of Rome "La Sapienza," and the Libera Università Internazionale degli Studi Sociali in Rome.
+Professor Bignami has also taught at the European University Institute, the University of Rome "La Sapienza," the Libera Università Internazionale degli Studi Sociali (LUISS), and the Vrije Universiteit Amsterdam.
+Her research has been supported by the Fulbright Program and the German Marshall Fund.

 After graduating from Yale Law School, she clerked for Judge Stephen F. Williams, US Court of Appeals, DC Circuit, and she then served as a stagiaire for Advocate General Philippe Léger of the European Court of Justice in Luxembourg.